 To accelerate the adoption of AI in government, the White House hosted the Summit on Artificial Intelligence in Government in September 2019 to spark ideas for how the Federal government can adopt AI to better achieve its mission and improve services to the American people.
 The Summit highlighted innovative efforts at Federal agencies that have already adopted AI, and looked ahead to future transformative AI applications that will make government more effective, efficient, and responsive.

 Furthering these efforts, GSA launched the GSA AI Center of Excellence in September 2019.
 The AI Center of Excellence was later codified into law by the AI in Government Act of 2020.
 These efforts are supporting and coordinating the use of AI in the Federal agencies, helping to deploy scalable solutions and facilitating the sharing of best practices and tools for AI adoption.
 Illustrating the benefits of interagency collaboration on AI through the AI Center of Excellence, an AI pilot project developed by the Department of Health and Human Services in 2019 led to a new effort announced by GSA in September 2020 to assist Federal agencies in using AI for Regulatory Workflow Modernization.
-A collaboration between GSA and OMB, the Technology Modernization Fund also supports a few projects that advance the use of trustworthy AI in the Federal Government, such as the use of AI to improve cybersecurity.
+A collaboration between GSA and OMB, the Technology Modernization Fund also supports a few projects that advance the use of trustworthy AI in the Federal Government, such as the 2022 project on the use of AI to improve cybersecurity.